 Other people could argue that the higher income person could sell their house, rent it out, or sell their shiny car.
 However, equity is based on how much you owe on the mortgage.
 This number could be negative, especially if you only pay the minimum down payment.
 To make matters worse, the value of the house is far from guaranteed in the short run, equities could be terrible for a short amount of time.
 While renting out the house is possible, the mortgage company will have to analyze some information and there could easily be hurdles.

 As for the car, the car’s value depreciated and is worth less than they purchased.
-In other words, while it is possible to pull something from the setback, this person has little, nothing, or even less to show for the work previously done.
+In other words, while it is possible to pull something from the setback, this person has little, nothing, or even less to show for their hard work.
 This is a shame because they probably worked hard to make it to a place where they can make six figures on their own.

 Not Everything You Buy Has Value